cs1302uga/cs1302-minesweeper-alpha/README.md

  * Subsequent pairs of tokens are integers (separated by white space) indicating the location of each mine.

-**If a seed file is not formatted correctly, then then the program should exit with exit `System.exit(1)` and the following message should be displayed:**
+**If a seed file is not formatted correctly, then the program should exit with exit `System.exit(1)` and the following message should be displayed:**
 After the program terminates, a user should be able to confirm the exit status of `1` using `echo $?`.